Asmat people

 The Asmat are an ethnic group of New Guinea, residing in the province of South Papua, Indonesia.
 The Asmat inhabit a region on the island's southwestern coast bordering the Arafura Sea, with lands totaling approximately 18,000 km^{2} (7,336 mi^{2}) and consisting of mangrove, tidal swamp, freshwater swamp, and lowland rainforest.

 The land of Asmat is located both within and adjacent to Lorentz National Park, a World Heritage Site, the largest protected area in the Asia-Pacific region.
 The total Asmat population is estimated to be around 110,000 as of 2020.
 The term "Asmat" is used to refer both to the people and the region they inhabit.

-The Asmat have one of the most well-known woodcarving traditions in the Pacific, and their art is sought by collectors worldwide.
+The Asmat have an extensive woodcarving tradition in the Pacific, and their art is sought by collectors worldwide.

 Culture and subsistence

 The natural environment has been a major factor affecting the Asmat, as their culture and way of life are heavily dependent on the rich natural resources found in their forests, rivers, and seas.
 The Asmat mainly subsist on starch from the sago palm (Metroxylon sagu), supplemented by grubs of the sago beetle (Rhynchophorus bilineatus), crustaceans, fish, forest game, and other items gathered from their forests and waters.

 Materials for canoes, dwellings, and woodcarvings are also all gathered locally, and thus their culture and biodiversity are intertwined.
 Due to the daily flooding which occurs in many parts of their land, Asmat dwellings, jew, have typically been built two or more meters above the ground, raised on wooden posts.
 In some inland regions, the Asmat have lived in tree houses, sometimes as high as 25 meters from the ground.
 The Asmat have traditionally placed great emphasis on the veneration of ancestors, particularly those who were accomplished warriors.